FeTS-AI/Challenge/singularity_example/readme.md

 # Guide for singularity example

-This repository contains examples for how to build a container:
+This repository contains examples for how to prepare a container submission for task 2:
 - A simplistic example using a dummy prediction algorithm (`_simple`)
 - An example using nnUNet-models to make predictions (`_nnunet`) Each features a definition file (`.def`) and a python script that calls the actual prediction function (`prediction_*.py`).

 Instructions how to build and run a singularity container are given below.
-For a comprehensive introduction to singularity, this  [Singularity tutorial](https://singularity-tutorial.github.io/) (external resource) is recommended.
+For a comprehensive introduction to singularity, [this tutorial](https://singularity-tutorial.github.io/) (external resource) is recommended.

 ## Prerequisites
 Singularity has to be installed [(instructions)](https://sylabs.io/guides/3.7/user-guide/quick_start.html#quick-installation-steps)